lululucialin/lululucialin.github.io/_pages/about.md

 📚I've been working as a Discovery and Metadata Librarian at a university in Sydney for over 10 years

-📊I'm a Master of Commerce graduate at the University of Sydney (USYD), majoring in data analytics and information systems
+📊I'm also a Master of Commerce graduate at the University of Sydney (USYD), majoring in data analytics and information systems

 ======